srinivasseema/made-template/project/readme.md

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->

 In a rapidly changing climate, accurate energy demand and pricing forecasts are crucial for ensuring grid stability and sustainable resource management.
-This project aims to develop a sophisticated machine learning model that predicts energy consumption and pricing trends.
+This project aims to analyse energy consumption and pricing trends.

 The model will analyze historical energy consumption data, weather patterns, and climate projections to identify key relationships driving energy demand and pricing dynamics.
 This will enable utilities to: